swiss-ai/torrent/serving/README.md

 These urls are compatible with the OpenAI API.
 But wait at least 5min (and 10min if you are using a large model) for the server to be ready.

+If you want the model to use a very specific output format, please use [structured outputs](https://platform.openai.com/docs/guides/structured-outputs).
+The format will be used by the model 100% of the time.
+The easiest way is to use the `json_schema` parameter.

 ## Examples
 - [Filter Web Search DeepSeek](examples/filter_web_search_deepseek.py): this example uses the mini_lb module to balance the work between the workers.
 But this vibe coded LB is not very good and I am planning to replace it with a more robust LB.
 - [Visualize SFT Dataset](examples/visualize_sft_dataset.py): this example simply shard the dataset between the workers and process the dataset in parallel.
 It's simpler but not very robust if the dataset is not homogenous.